ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 ### CLI Access

-In order to make changes to certain files, you must have access to the `osadmin` account to log into the CLI and gain root access.
+In order to make changes to certain files, you must have access to the `osadmin` account to log in to the CLI and gain root access.
 For more information, please see [CLI Overview](../../System_Administration/Command_Line_Interface/index.md).

 ```bash